pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

     }])
 ```

-To start our services, we need to create an Identity and Access Management (IAM) role,
+To start our services, we need to create an Identity and Access Management (IAM) role
 and attach execution permissions to it.

 ```python